MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-get-tokens.md

 Once a user has granted consent for you to manage their Microsoft Advertising account, you can redeem the authorization ``code`` for an access token.

 1. [Request an access token](#request-accesstoken) by redeem the `code` returned after the user [granted consent](authentication-oauth-consent.md).
 Get the *access_token*, *refresh_token*, and *expires_in* values from the JSON response stream.
+1. When you received an access token, the value of *expires_in* represents the maximum time in seconds, until the access token will expire.
+Before the access token expires or before you will need API access again, you should [refresh the access token](#refresh-accesstoken).
 1. Once you've successfully acquired an `access_token`, you can [use](authentication-oauth-quick-start.md) the token in requests to Bing Ads APIs.
 See the [Make your first API call](authentication-oauth-quick-start.md) guide for an example.

-1. When you received an access token, the value of *expires_in* represents the maximum time in seconds, until the access token will expire.
-Before the access token expires or before you will need API access again, you should [refresh the access token](#refresh-accesstoken).
+Here's an example of steps 1 and 2 above.

 ```powershell
 # Replace the Tutorial Sample App ID with your registered application ID.